 How Oura Measures Readiness

-The Readiness Score looks at both overnight and long-term metrics.
-Overnight metrics include the lowest resting heart rate and its timing, body temperature, and sleep quality, as well as physical movement from the previous day.
-Long-term balance balance metrics include HRV, sleep, and activity balance.
-Most Readiness Score metrics, also the overnight ones, look at the individual's recent trends and compare them to their baselines.
+The Readiness Score looks at both short-term and long-term metrics, or your Readiness Contributors.
+Overnight metrics include the lowest resting heart rate and its timing, average body temperature, sleep quality, and physical movement from the previous day.
+Long-term metrics include HRV, sleep, and activity balance.

 What Is a Good Readiness Score?